-- 1. Production practices are evaluated according to Food Alliance criteria (listed on the following pages of this document) and then ranked in a 4-step process from Level 1 to Level 4: Points are only earned for the highest Level achieved. - 2.
+- 1. Production practices are evaluated according to Food Alliance criteria (listed on the following pages of this document) and then ranked in a 4-step process from Level 1 to Level 4.
+Points are only earned for the highest Level achieved. - 2.
 Scoring partial points is allowed.
-Example: Half of a farm employs predator protection devices that increase benthic access for other species.
-You may score 2.5 points or half the increase between Level 2 and Level 3 as a result. - 3.
+Example: Half of the farm systems are designed to reduce environmental and social impacts.
+As a result, you may score 2.5 points, or half the increase between Level 2 and Level 3. - 3.
 No points are earned for a criterion that is not applicable (N/A) to the operation or region. - 4.
 For producers reviewing this evaluation tool: The scorecard at the end of this document identifies the minimum number of points required to be considered for certification.
 This is only a guideline for your use and does not guarantee acceptance of your application. - 5.
-Inspectors should make notes on each criterion describing how they arrived at decisions, including means used to verify all specific producer claims.
+Inspectors should make notes on each criterion describing how they arrived at decisions including means used to verify all specific producer claims.
 These notes will provide important background which will be carefully considered in the final certification decision.
 A section for notes is also included at the end of this document.
 Please make note of any sections that were not applicable and the reason.
 Also include any Best Management Practices (BMPs) implemented by the producer that are not listed in this inspection tool.